Arts at CERN prize to Research Fellow

 Samoa Rémy is currently PhD fellow in artistic practice at the Department of Art and Craft at Oslo National Academy of the Arts.
 She is working on an installation which express reflections regarding the essence of communication.
-Here she is interested in creating elements with the capability to provoke a shifting perspective in the use of materials, or, 'bodies', that can make reciprocal imprints on each other.
+Here she is interested in creating elements with the capability to provoke a perceptive shifting in the use of materials, or, 'bodies', that can make reciprocal imprints on each other.
 Since 2013 she has been several times to CERN, where scientists from all over the world help to uncover what the universe is made of and how it works.
 Rémy has an ongoing dialogue with some of the physicists working there.

 –Arts at CERN is the leading art and science programme worldwide fostering the dialogue between artists and physicists.

 So Arts at CERN is an outstanding programme.
 Not just because CERN is the biggest "laboratory" in the world where they do research on the fundamental structure of the sub-atomic particles that make up everything that surrounds us, and also everything which we are made of.
 But this programme is of extraordinary importance because of its symbolical connection between science and art.
 The two disciplines do in a way have similar approaches but different ways of anticipating new discoveries / new visions (at least as seen from my point of view), and I believe that we can mutually challenge quests related to the unknown, the invisible.